Ripon Yarn Bombs for the King

 Author: margaret21

-I'm retired and living in North Yorkshire, where I walk as often as I can, write, volunteer, and travel as often as I can.
+I'm retired and live in North Yorkshire, where I walk , write, volunteer and travel as often as I can.

 1. My Mum was a sower, never a knitter.
 One day she came home with a knitting machine and in no time the whole family had a knitted garment of some sort.
 She even made to order.
 If I found a pattern or style, it wouldn’t be long before I had what ever it was